Planning can ease the burden of dementia.

 As Americans age, dementia is becoming more widespread—and expensive.
 By planning ahead, you may be able to help ease the burden.

 As our population ages, dementia is rapidly growing in prevalence with around 4.1 million Americans disabled by it in 2013.
 The U.S. Census Bureau estimates that Americans age 65 and older will double to about 72 million over the next 20 years.
-Rates of dementia, which is a loss of brain function that affects memory, thinking, language, judgment, and behavior, increase with age, and unless a cure or new treatments are found, costs from dementia could come close to doubling by 2040, as the aging population increases and assuming the rate of dementia remains the same.
+Rates of dementia, which is a loss of brain function that affects memory, thinking, language, judgment, and behavior, increase with age, and unless a cure or new treatments are found, costs from dementia could come close to doubling by 2040, as the aging population increases assuming the rate of dementia remains the same.
 The disease is not only debilitating, it’s also expensive.
-Alzheimer’s Disease, one of the more severe forms of dementia, costs families and society $159 billion to $215 billion yearly, according to a new study by the nonprofit Rand Corp which was published in the New England Journal of Medicine in April 2013.
-Those costs include drugs, medical treatments and the costs associated with day-to-day living and they top or equal the costs for other diseases like heart disease and cancer.
+Alzheimer’s disease, one of the more severe forms of dementia, costs families and society $159 billion to $215 billion yearly, according to a new study by the nonprofit Rand Corporation that was published in The New England Journal of Medicine in April 2013.
+Those costs include drugs, medical treatments, and the costs associated with day-to-day living, and they top or equal the costs for other diseases like heart disease and cancer.

 The following are some important points to help guide you through the process.